The Add a value to a multi-value element rule

-In addition to the standard fields for naming the rule and selecting the product query, the rule has a field for specifying the element_path.
+In addition to the standard fields for naming the rule and selecting the product query, the rule has a field for specifying the path to an element.
+Then a field for the new content.
 Here, insert the new value and the field for the value itself.
 The new value can be an empty value, text, a variable of another element, or a combination of text and variable.

-The element-path can be used for specifying which element to add the value to.
+The path to an element can be used for specifying which element to add the value to.
 However, you cannot use POSITION to specify which position to add the value to.
 It is always added to the next available position.

 For example: if the selected element is empty, the rule adds the value to the first position.
 Or the selected element has one value, the rule adds the new value to the second position, etc.

-It makes this rule different from other rules where you can use element-path to specify and edit a value at a specific position.
+It makes this rule different from other rules where you can use a path to an element to specify and edit a value at a specific position.